Fashion events in Miami

 One look at the getups on a sunny, Miami afternoon, and it’s clear – you’re in the swim fashion capital of the world.
 With panoramic views of bold hues and even bolder bikinis, Miami’s white-hot beaches could easily double as fashion-forward catwalks.
 But if you want the real thing, an actual white catwalk with lights, velvet roped and lists at the door, we’ve got that too.
-Miami Fashion Week, Funkshion Fashion Week Miami Beach, Mercedes Benz Fashion Week Swim and Art Basel make a splash on the global fashion stage year-after-year.
+Miami Fashion Week, Funkshion Fashion Week Miami Beach, and Art Basel make a splash on the global fashion stage year-after-year.
 Between sparkling poolside soirees, world-renowned tradeshows, pop-up shops and nocturnal after parties, Miami’s fierce fashion scene never closes shop.

 The Spring Spectacle

 Each March, the Miami Beach Convention center welcomes Miami Fashion Week – an institution in international trendsetting.
 The influence of Miami Fashion Week reaches beyond the expected swimwear.
 As the longest running fashion week in the region, Miami Fashion Week turns out a staggering amount of Caribbean and Latin American designs in the evening wear, denim, jewelry, and children’s clothing departments.
 Miami Fashion Week’s Wedding Pavilion is an invaluable resource for brides-to-be, bridal buyers, or eager, early-planner types.
 General ticket prices start at $50 per show, whereas front row VIP treatment runs $500 a show and includes a backstage experience.